DumpySquare/UDF-DevOps-Base/docs/_labs/lab0.markdown

 2. Install ATC on BIG-IP1 and BIG-IP2:

     The client machine has the F5-CLI docker container installed.
-We will use this container to install and interact with the
+We will use this container to install and interact with the ATC services

     > **Note**: If the F5-CLI Docker container is not running, start it with the 'docker start f5-cli' command